⭐⭐⭐ Take 6 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 e6 is played in response to 1 d4 only in 5% of games but deserves a mention.
 This is a good move for Black as you keep your cards close to your chest and let white have some central advantage and play their hand openly.

 Expect 2. e4 transposing to the French Defense

 Why Play The Queen’s Pawn Opening Over Other Openings?

 The Queen’s Pawn opening is favored by players who are approaching the game in a less aggressive manner.
 Some would argue it is more methodical than 1. e4 and offers more strategy development, something that will be discussed, argued and disagreed with for all time but certainly, when playing it feels a little slower and a little more cautious in most lines.

 That said, if white wants to be more aggressive the QPG doesn’t restrict it.
-Indeed after building that solid defence the Slav will be more active than others.
+Indeed after building that solid line the Slav defense will be more active than others.